cameronhaghighat/cse15l-lab-reports/lab_report2.md

 **What are the relevant arguments to those methods, and the values of any relevant fields of the class?**

-The relevant argument to this method is the URL (http://localhost:3003/add-message?s=I think  it is!&user=otherCameron) which includes the message and the username.
+The relevant argument to this method is the URL (http://localhost:3003/add-message?s=I%20think%20it%20is!&user=otherCameron) which includes the message and the username.
 The value of my ArrayList of strings called “comments” now has a value of:

 0 -> "chaghighat: I hope this is working."
 1 -> "otherCameron: I think it is!"